The best and worst of Super Bowl ads

 Google’s 90-second ad stood out by not using humor or celebrities.
 It features a man reminiscing about his wife, using the Google Assistant feature to pull up old photos of her and past vacations.
 The ad is set to an instrumental version of “Say Something” by Great Big World.
 “It’s so hard to write earnestly and not make it cheesy,” said Julia Neumann, executive creative director at ad agency TBWA(backslash)Chiat(backslash)Day in New York.
 “This was really, really well done.”

-The brand added a silly danceoff to “Old Town Road,” the smash hit of the summer by Lil Nas X. In the Western-themed ad, Lil Nas faced off with grizzled character actor Sam Elliott with silly, sometimes CGI-enhanced dances moves at the “Cool Ranch.”
+The brand added a silly dance off to “Old Town Road,” the smash hit of the summer by Lil Nas X. In the Western-themed ad, Lil Nas faced off with grizzled character actor Sam Elliott with silly, sometimes CGI-enhanced dances move at the “Cool Ranch.”
 Billy Cyrus, who features in the song’s remix, also made a cameo.

 Planters teased its Super Bowl ad nearly two weeks before the game, releasing a teaser that showed its Mr. Peanut mascot seemingly being killed.
 The “death” of Mr. Peanut went viral on Twitter.
 But when Kobe Bryant was killed in a helicopter crash, the marketing stunt suddenly seemed insensitive, so Planters paused its pre-game advertising.
 The actual Super Bowl ad was relatively inoffensive, with a baby Mr. Peanut appearing at the funeral.
 “Baby Nut” comparisons to “Baby Yoda” and “Baby Groot” sprung up online.